 Books are listed in order from books for younger kids to books for older kids.

 Bedtime (Toddler Tools)Sleepy Little Yoga: A Toddler’s Sleepy Book of YogaDream Animals: A Bedtime JourneyIt’s Time to Sleep, My LoveI’ll See You in the MorningA Book of SleepGood Night, FairiesGood People EverywhereGood Night Yoga: A Pose-by-Pose Bedtime StoryGoodnight Songs: Illustrated by Twelve Award-Winning Picture Book ArtistsA Family of Poems: My Favorite Poetry for Children

 Research with premature infants has shown that parent-sung lullabies can increase oxygen levels and decrease measures of stress in both baby and mothers.

 In one study, babies in the lullaby condition were able to leave the hospital three days earlier than those in the control condition.

 We have been singing to our children for centuries.
 The is something soothing about lullabies for both the parent and the child.

-The Bedtime Routine– The Formula
+The Best Bedtime Routine For Kids — The Scientific Formula

 That’s it — 4 main components (Bath, Massage, Reading, and Lullaby) and the bedtime routine is done.
 Here is an example of what it might look like: